 Plus, the 30-day “Test Drive” offer and lifetime warranty is great.
 It attaches to a belt by way of two belt loops but has a slightly larger profile due to its leather backer when compared to pure Kydex holsters.

-A newer paddle version is the Alien Gear Cloak Mod ($50) where you can easily switch out your holster from pants to dashboard to table without taking off your belt.
+A newer paddle version is the Alien Gear Cloak Mod ($50) where you can easily switch out your holster from pants to dashboard to a table without taking off your belt.

 This is a leather constructed holster ($40) that adds the thumb break for added firearm retention.
 This draw is a bit different from other holsters because there is an extra step.

 It’s a good option, just make sure you practice with it.

 Eric’s favorite no-nonsense OWB holster brand ($40).
 Great for carrying or for competition use.
 Tons of models so you’ll be sure to find your pistol, hand, and flashlight combination.

 Backing allows the use of a paddle or other belt attachment systems (Tek-Lok, etc).